gitpan/Ogre/README.txt

 The wrapping is currently incomplete, but we're now able to run OGRE's "Basic Tutorial" 3 and 5 in Perl (see examples/README.txt).

-There is no documentation yet, which is no doubt frustrating.

 DEPENDENCIES